spotDL/spotify-downloader/docs/usage.md

                         {duration}, {year}, {original-date}, {track-number}, {tracks-count}, {isrc}, {track-id}, {publisher}, {list-length}, {list-position}, {list-name}, {output-ext}
   --m3u [M3U]           Name of the m3u file to save the songs to.
 Defaults to {list[0]}.m3u8 If you want to generate a m3u for each list in the query use {list}, If you want to generate
                         a m3u file based on the first list in the query use {list[0]}, (0 is the first list in the query, 1 is the second, etc. songs don't count towards the list number)
-  --m3u-enhanced [M3U]  Name of the m3u file to save the songs to.
-Defaults to {list[0]}.m3u8 If you want to generate a m3u for each list in the query use {list}, If you want to generate
-                        a m3u file based on the first list in the query use {list[0]}, (0 is the first list in the query, 1 is the second, etc. songs don't count towards the list number).
-This generates a more enhanced m3u file, it includes metadata tags like #EXTINF
   --cookie-file COOKIE_FILE
                         Path to cookies file.
   --overwrite {skip,metadata,force}